 Tip #2 – Always Have Backup Equipment.

-Fire extinguishers aren’t something which are used regularly, which unfortunately gives the possibility of them not working at the time of use.
-This is why it’s important to have several backups available in different locations within not only the kitchen, but other parts of your restaurant too.
+Fire extinguishers aren’t used regularly, which unfortunately gives the possibility of them not working at the time of use.
+This is why it’s important to have several backups available in different locations within not only the kitchen but other parts of your restaurant too.
 To prevent a fire extinguisher not working in the time of need, make sure that you keep them up to date as well as having them serviced on a regular basis.

 Tip #3 – Have the Right Equipment Available.